YumekaMengjiaLYU/RBC/Data_Narrative_Template.md

 * Why does PennLINC need this data?
 * For which project(s) is it intended (link to project pages, if they exist)?
 * Who is responsible for processing this data?
-* What is our goal data format (i.e. in what form do we want the data curation?
+* What is our goal data format (i.e. in what form do we want the data by the end of the "Curation" step?
 BIDS?
 Something else?

 ### Data Acquisition